 Each person's pathway through university, and their own personal success, is unique.
 At York, we recognize each student's needs and support your transition.
 Your options for studying at York mean a flexibility that enables you to reach your goals.

-- Full-time undergraduate students are defined as those taking more than nine credits per academic term.
+- Full-time undergraduate students are defined as those taking nine credits or more per academic term.

 - Studying part-time during the day: